Nepherhotep/doomsday-button/README.md

 ## Control Module ##

 Control module is based on ATTiny2313 controller.
 It controlls HID modem with UART port.
 Scheme is very easy.
 Below its picture scrached on paper.
-Sorry for quallity - it was finished in time of assembling :)
+Sorry for quallity - it was created in time of assembling :)
 ![Image Alt](https://raw.github.com/Nepherhotep/doomsday-button/master/img/scheme.jpg)

+Attention - the scheme is mirrored.

+Pin names look in datasheet http://www.atmel.com/Images/doc2543.pdf .

+Scheme description:
+*  VCC, GND, RX, TX connect to UART port
+*  MOSI, MISO, GND, VCC, SCK, RST pins connect to appropriate ISP pins.
+RST connect through 10 kOm resistor to VCC
+*  Connect led to pin 12 (PB0), another led pin connect through 200 Om resistor to VCC.
+*  Connect switcher to pin 6 (INT0) and to GND.
+The capacitor is required to remove micro "tinkling".
+*  Connect 10 kOm resistor to pin 6 and VCC.

+After ISP and led are connected, the scheme can be tested with led blinking firmware.